DougieRydal/FusionGenres/README.md

 # FusionGenres
-Folders of various Genres for Fusion app
+Folders of various Genres for Fusion app - Portrait